 The 908th Engineer Aviation Battalion and its personnel are fictitious, loosely based on the actual 809th Engineer Aviation Battalion.
 All airfields mentioned were built by US Engineers, and I incorporated as many true details as possible as to surface materials, facilities, etc.

 Real-life people mentioned in the book include Lt.
 Gen. Dwight Eisenhower, Gen. Henry “Hap” Arnold, Lt.
 Gen. Bernard “Monty” Montgomery, Field Marshal Erwin Rommel, Brig.
 Gen. David Grant, Major Tompkins of the 14th Fighter Group, Col. Wood Woolford, Lt.
 Gen. George Patton, and flight nurse Lt.
 Ruth Gardiner.

-A: I own a yellow lab named Daisy, who gets into all sorts of trouble.
+At the time I wrote this novel, we had a yellow lab named Daisy, who got into all sorts of trouble.
 My friends kept teasing me that I needed to include a dog in my next book.
 I did read multiple accounts of soldiers in North Africa and Italy adopting dogs.
 In Brave Men, Ernie Pyle described the attachment of the soldiers to their dogs as “the nearest thing to civilization in that weird foreign life of ours.”